Ryan Leslie: NextSelection Lifestyle Group

 While working as a producer, Leslie went on to create NextSelection Lifestyle Group, his music-media company he founded with online marketing partner Rasheed Richmond.
-Ryan signed his first artist, Cassie in 2005.
-Under Ryan's guidance, Cassie went on to become one of the fastest rising R&B acts that year.
-Her breakout smash "Me & U" (written and produced by Leslie) spent 20 weeks on the Top 40 and went on to reach number three on the Billboard Hot 100, selling over a million digital units.
-"Me & U" also went on to become one of the biggest records in the history of Atlantic Records.
+Ryan signed his first artist, Cassie Ventura in 2005.
+Under Leslie's guidance, Ventura went on to become one of the fastest rising R&B acts that year.
+Her 2006 breakout single "Me & U" (written and produced by Leslie) spent 20 weeks within the Billboard Hot 100's top 40, where it peaked at number three.
+Furthermore, it sold over a million digital units and was the 14th most successful song of 2006, according to the Billboard Year-End.

-Ryan posts an interactive daily video blog, where he gives viewers a taste of what daily life is like in the music business.
-"Blogging is something that allows us to document life," Leslie said.
-"When you look at a lot of successful films, books, a lot of them relate to the experiences of others," and the video blog is a way for him to connect with the masses.
-"There have been other video blogs, but this one's a first of its kind from a music standpoint," he said "It's a huge commitment," he said of the video blog.
-"It takes six, seven hours a day to produce a video blog."
-In anticipation for the release of Les Is More, Leslie releases a new music video from his album for every video that reaches one million hits on his website ryanleslie.com.

-Recently, Ryan signed Krys Ivory as his newest act under NextSelection.
-He also signed YouTube star Mia Rose.

 SuperPhone

-In August 2013, Leslie released his fourth studio album, Black Mozart, through his #Renegades music club.
-The method in which Leslie released Black Mozart galvanized him to start SuperPhone, a direct text marketing service.
+After releasing Black Mozart in 2013, the album rollout strategy galvanized him to start SuperPhone, a direct text marketing service.
 In subsequent months, musicians such as 50 Cent, Raphael Saadiq, and Talib Kweli would use the underlying technology to launch their respective upcoming studio albums and power their own music membership clubs.
 Kweli spoke about the experience in an interview, "The first thing that appeals to me is the direct contact with the fans and the fact that I receive their e-mails...The second thing is the fact that the money comes directly to me when you buy the album from me.
 It goes directly to my account.
 There is nobody taking their cut."

 Leslie's work with SuperPhone has been supported by venture capitalists such as Ben Horowitz, journalists such as TechCrunch's Josh Constine, and musicians such as Kanye West.
 Miley Cyrus, Zayn, Silk Sonic, Ava Max, and Cardi B have employed SuperPhone direct-texting marketing methods.